North Carolina’s long-range barrage sinks Syracuse, 92-79

-Anthony hit three of them, Brandon Robinson had two and reserve Christian Keeling’s at 14:00 boosted the lead to 64-48.
-North Carolina, which entered the game shooting 28% from 3, finished 11 of 26 from long range and outscored the Orange 22-10 on second-chance points.
+Anthony hit three of them, Robinson had two and Keeling’s at 14:00 boosted the lead to 64-48.
+North Carolina also outscored the Orange 22-10 on second-chance points.

-Keeling continued his recent strong play with 18 points for UNC, which hit 9 of 14 from the arc in the second half after going 2 of 12 in the first.

 Bourama Sidibe had 17 points and 15 rebounds for his fourth double-double of the season, and Buddy Boeheim had 22 points to lead Syracuse.
 Elijah Hughes, the ACC’s leading scorer, finished with 19 points on 5-of-16 shooting and freshman point guard Joe Girard had nine points on 3-of-12 shooting for the Orange.

+“We battled as hard as we can,” coach Boeheim said.
+“I just thought they played the way they’re capable of.
+They’ve had a lot of injuries, but they have everybody back now, healthy.”

+Ten Tar Heels have combined to miss 88 games this season with injuries, the most in Williams’ tenure as head coach.

-In his previous five games, Buddy Boeheim had shot 6 of 28 from deep, and had been held scoreless twice in 47 minutes of play in two of the previous four games.
-Boeheim, who was dealing with an ankle sprain suffered in a win at Pitt on Wednesday night, was 9 of 17 from the field.
+In his previous five games, Buddy Boeheim had shot 6 of 28 from deep and had been held scoreless twice in 47 minutes of play in two of the previous four games.
+Boeheim, who was dealing with an ankle sprain suffered in a win at Pitt on Wednesday night, was 9 of 17 from the field, 2 of 7 on 3s.

-It was the men’s final game in the Carrier Dome, which will close for renovations after Sunday’s women’s basketball game.
+It was the men’s final game of the season in the Carrier Dome, which will close for renovations after Sunday’s women’s basketball game.

 BIG RUNS